George47/inkbox-challenge/README.md

 ### Usage

 This application is built under Laravel framework.
-Serve the application locally and the app can be accessed under `/public` folder
+Serve the application locally and the app can be accessed under `/public` folder.

+Database configuration can be modified under `/.env`, I have it set to `127.0.0.1` under `inkbox` table.

+Sample dump data sql can be found at `/db/inkbox.sql`.

 ### Approach
 1. Bound products for same order together